danriedl/engular/adev/src/content/tools/cli/serve.md

-# Serving Angular apps for development
+# Serving Engular apps for development

-You can serve your Angular CLI application with the `ng serve` command.
+You can serve your Engular CLI application with the `ng serve` command.
 This will compile your application, skip unnecessary optimizations, start a devserver, and automatically rebuild and live reload any subsequent changes.
 You can stop the server by pressing `Ctrl+C`.

-`ng serve` only executes the builder for the `serve` target in the default project as specified in `angular.json`.
+`ng serve` only executes the builder for the `serve` target in the default project as specified in `engular.json`.
-While any builder can be used here, the most common (and default) builder is `@angular-devkit/build-angular:dev-server`.
+While any builder can be used here, the most common (and default) builder is `@engular-devkit/build-engular:dev-server`.

 You can determine which builder is being used for a particular project by looking up the `serve` target for that project.